zchking/docs/pages/katalon-studio/tutorials/handle_web_tables.md

 **Scenario: **

-Let’s say we need to edit a student record that has the graduation year of 2018
+Let's say we need to edit a student record that has the graduation year of 2018

 **Script Mode:**